-With 2020 generally being a write-off in terms of international travel, 2021 is the new beacon of hope to satisfy the pent-up travel urges we're being forced to repress.
-With numerous countries largely getting the virus under control and a potential vaccine on the way, it's no longer such a fools hope to dream of traveling the world next year.
+With 2020 and 2021 generally being a write-off in terms of international travel, 2022 is the new beacon of hope to satisfy the pent-up travel urges we're being forced to repress.
+With numerous countries largely getting the virus under control and vaccines helping to improve the situation, it's no longer such a fools hope to dream of traveling the world this year.
 To save you time while planning your post-pandemic voyage, here are some of our favorite spots we think are best to avoid the crowds and have a good time.

 table of contents

 The Top Travel Destinations to Visit in 2022

 The Japanese government is firing off all kinds of tourism promotions to encourage domestic travel and give local economies a well needed boost.
 While most of these are set to expire just around the time that tourists are expected to be let in, most likely the government will announce some other promotions aimed at foreign tourists when the time comes.

 For those lucky enough to already be residing in the Land of the Rising Sun, JR East are offering super cheap rail passes that allow foreign passport holders to explore this beautiful area of Northern Japan.
 Unfortunately the promotion expires in February next year, however there's still a chance it'll be extended.

 Tohoku is well connected by different shinkansen (bullet train) lines, and while it can quickly pile up in costs, if you're using the JR Pass, you can even explore the region in day trips from Tokyo.
 While it's a four and half hour drive from Tokyo to Sendai for example, taking a train will cut that down to under two hours.

 Featuring some of the most beautiful scenery in all of Japan, Tohoku is much less popular with foreign tourists, meaning you'll often have spots all to yourself.